Baguette Vending Machine

 “In the evenings, we have no choice.
 And sometimes it’s quicker, we park, we put a coin, we take the baguette, it’s hot, it has the same taste, it’s the same thing,” he said.

-Fun facts about Baguette
+Fun fact about Baguette

 • According to a legend, it was Napoleon who asked for the baguette to have a long shape.
 This made it easier for his soldiers to carry their bread around down their pants while in the battlefield.